The systole of large genus minimal surfaces in positive Ricci curvature: Existence of multiple short curves

-We want to follow the same strategy that we used to obtain \cref{lem_no_necks}.
+We want to follow the same strategy that we used to obtain \cref{prop_ulsc}, for which in turn \cref{lem_good_barrier} was the key input.
 Because of the short curves $c_j^i$, we need to be more careful in how we select the scale on which we work.
+Recall that in the case of \cref{lem_good_barrier} this was the smallest intrinsic scale of non-trivial topology.